Maryland Blue Crab Chipachole

 Chef Manzare started in the restaurant business at age 14 and later trained under Chef Jean-Francois Mettigner and Chef Wolfgang Puck before going to Italy and working at San Domenico in Imola.
 He was nominated "Rising Star Chef of the United States" for the James Beard Awards while working as Executive Chef at the Royalton in New York.

 Chipachole is a traditional Mexican spicy soup made with crab meat.
 Chef Manzare's recipe calls for fresh Maryland Blue Crab meat but I'm sure you can substitute pasteurized crab meat from companies like Phillips when fresh crab isn't available but you will have to come up with some shellfish stock as a substitute.

-This recipe uses Guajillo [gwah-HEE-yoh] chilies that are thick, reddish brown chiles that can be mild to moderately hot.
+This recipe uses Guajillo [gwah-HEE-yoh] chilies which are thick, reddish brown chiles that can be mild to moderately hot.
 The guajillo is popular in Mexico and one of the most commonly grown.
-The Guajillo chili requires a longer soaking period than most due to its leathery skin.
+Due to its leathery skin, the Guajillo chili requires a longer soaking period than most.

 Maryland Blue Crab Chipachole (Soup) Recipe

-Bring 1 and 1/2 gallons of water plus 1 tablespoon of salt to boil in a large pot.
+- Bring 1½ gallons of water plus 1 tablespoon of salt to boil in a large pot.
 Add the crabs and cook for 20 minutes.
 Remove the crabs (saving the cooking liquid) and give them an ice bath.

 - Clean the crabs of their meat, saving all the bones (I'm guessing he means shells because crabs are invertebrates and do not have bones) and innards but discard the lungs.
 Mix the crab meat with the green onions and set aside.